arman-ali-dev/learnJava/Interview - Questions & Answers/questions-and-answers.md

 ## 195. What is the difference between `synchronized` block and `Lock` interface?
 `synchronized` block is simpler and built-in, but has less flexibility.
 `Lock` (from `java.util.concurrent.locks`) provides more control, like try-lock, timed lock, and interruptible lock.

+## 196. What is Legacy Code and Legacy Class?

+## Legacy Code:
+**Legacy code** refers to code that is still in use but was written using older practices or technologies that are no longer considered the best approach.
+It can be difficult to maintain or extend and often lacks proper documentation.

+## Legacy Class:
+A **legacy class** is an outdated class that was part of an earlier version of a programming language or framework, now replaced by more efficient or modern alternatives.
+They are still functional but are not recommended for new development.